ersinkoc/Spark/docs/getting-started.md

-# Getting Started with @oxog/spark
+# Getting Started with Spark

-Welcome to @oxog/spark, a zero-dependency, ultra-fast Node.js API framework built for performance and security.
+This guide will help you get started with Spark, a fast and lightweight Node.js web framework.

 ## Installation

+Install Spark using npm:

 ```bash
 npm install @oxog/spark
 ```

-## Quick Start

-### Basic Server
+## Your First Spark Application

+Create a new file called `app.js`:

 ```javascript
 const { Spark } = require('@oxog/spark');